-2.9 Cost Sharing Definition
+2.10 Cost Sharing Definition

 Cost sharing is defined as the resources expended by the award recipients on the proposed statement of work (SOW).
-If cost sharing is proposed, then the Offeror shall state the amount that is being proposed and whether the cost sharing is a cash contribution or in-kind contribution; provide a description of each cost share item proposed; the proposed dollar amount for each cost share item proposed; and the valuation technique used (e.g., vendor quote, historical cost, labor hours and labor rates, number of trips, etc.).
+If cost sharing is proposed, then the Offeror shall state the amount that is being proposed and whether the cost sharing is a cash contribution or in-kind contribution (see below for a definition of each); provide a description of each cost share item proposed; the proposed dollar amount for each cost share item proposed; and the valuation technique used (e.g., vendor quote, historical cost, labor hours and labor rates, number of trips, etc.).
 Cost sharing above the statutory minimum is encouraged if possible, as it leads to stronger leveraging of Government-contractor collaboration.